jazlan01/summer-at-lums/README.md

 # FutureTech Website for LUMS Summer School 2023

 A repository for the website of the FutureTech Summer School at LUMS.
+This was built using TailwindCSS and HTML.
+The repository is forked from a template repository created by me for making static webpages.

 ## Note